chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 ------

-The Total Compute 2022 (TC2) software stack uses bash scripts to build a Board Support Package (BSP) and a choice of Buildroot Linux distribution or Android.
+The Total Compute 2022 (TC2) software stack uses bash scripts to build a Board Support Package (BSP) and a choice of three possible distributions including Buildroot, Debian or Android.

 Prerequisites
 -------------